HL7/US-Core/source/pages/_includes/us-core-observation-lab-intro.md

 The following are example usage scenarios for the US Core-Results profile:

 -   Query for lab results belonging to a Patient
--   Record lab results belonging to a Patient
+-  [Record or update] lab results belonging to a Patient

 ### Mandatory and Must Support Data Elements